The Frankincense Route

 When Zanzibar separated from Oman, Stone Town became the capital of the Sultanate of Zanzibar, and the town still remains the seat of government for Zanzibar, which has a semi-autonomous status within Tanzania.

-After lunch, visit the Beit al-Ajaib (the ‘House of Wonders’) on the Stone Town seafront.
+Visit the Beit al-Ajaib (the ‘House of Wonders’) on the Stone Town seafront.
 A converted palace of the Zanzibari Sultan, it now contains a museum of Swahili and Zanzibari culture.

 Tour arrangements conclude after breakfast.